Information for applicants for 2026 Q2

 Award terms

-- The awarded money must be spent on or before the end of the quarter (i.e. 31st March 2026 in this round).
+- The awarded money must be spent on or before the end of the quarter (i.e. 30th June 2026 in this round).

-- Where the award is used to fund conference participation, FeMS+ must be acknowledged in any oral or poster presentations.
+- Where the award is used to fund conference participation FeMS must be acknowledged in any oral or poster presentations.

 - Awardee contact details may be forwarded to our sponsors for their own promotional purposes.
 You can opt out of this during the application process.

-- Awardee must provide proof of use of the grant no later than one month after the close of the quarter (eg. 30th of April, 2026 in this round)
+- Awardee must provide proof of use of the grant no later than one month after the close of the quarter (eg. 31st of July in this round)

 Payment of award